Nsidibeopel/Git-Project/README.md

 # GIT-PROJECT

-Initializing a Git Repository
+1. Initializing a Git Repository

 To initialize a git repository, I used the commands below:

-mkdir JoanDevOps-Project
+Step 1.
+Create a directory using the command: mkdir JoanDevOps-Project'

-cd JoanDevOps-Project\
+Step 2.
+Change to the directory created using the command: cd JoanDevOps-Project\

-git init
+Step 3.
+While inside the folder, run the command 'git init' to initialize the repo

 See the screenshot below.